The Groundhogs

 The Groundhogs were an English blues and rock band founded in late 1963 in London.
 Named after John Lee Hooker's song "Ground Hog Blues", they were part of the burgeoning British rhythm and blues scene, backing Hooker on his album ...And Seven Nights.

 They were predominantly a power trio of Tony McPhee (singer, guitarist, song-writer), Peter Cruickshank (bass) and Ken Pustelnik (drums), with Clive Brooks replacing Pustelnik in 1972 until the band split in 1974.
 They issued seven albums via Liberty/UA, including the UK Top 10 Thank Christ for the Bomb (1970, #9), Split (1971, #5) and Who Will Save the World?
 (1972, #8).
+These albums were rooted in blues rock, but occasionally showed touches of progressive and psychedelic rock.

-McPhee resurrected the name with a different rhythm section in 1975 for two more studio albums, and again in 1982 to 2003 for a further two studio albums.
-A re-union of the early 1970s trio in 2003 ended McPhee's run, with Cruickshank and Pustelnik continuing as The Groundhogs Rhythm Section.
+McPhee resurrected the name with a different rhythm section in 1975 for two more studio albums, and again from 1982 to 2003 for a further two studio albums.
+A reunion of the early 1970s trio in 2003 featured McPhee, with Cruickshank and Pustelnik continuing afterwards as The Groundhogs Rhythm Section.

 McPhee resurrected the name again in 2007 through to 2014, although only for live performances.

 Career

 Early years, 1962–1967

-The band were originally formed as the Dollar Bills in New Cross, London, in 1962 by brothers John and Peter Cruickshank (born in 1943 and 2 July 1945 respectively in Calcutta, West Bengal, India).
+The band was originally formed as the Dollar Bills in New Cross, London, in 1962 by brothers John and Peter Cruickshank (born in 1943 and 2 July 1945 respectively in Calcutta, West Bengal, India).
 Tony McPhee (born 23 March 1944, died 6 June 2023), the lead guitarist in the instrumental group the Seneschals, joined the group later that year.
 McPhee steered them towards the blues and renamed them after the John Lee Hooker song "Ground Hog Blues".

 At John Cruickshank's suggestion, they became John Lee's Groundhogs when they backed Hooker on his 1964 UK tour.
 They later supported Little Walter, Jimmy Reed and Champion Jack Dupree when they toured the UK.
 McPhee featured on Dupree's From New Orleans to Chicago (1966) alongside Eric Clapton.
 Groundhogs issued "Shake It" backed with "Rock Me" on the Interphon record label in January 1965.

 Success with Liberty Records, 1968–1974

 The line-up on their first album, Scratchin' the Surface, produced by the 19-year-old head of A&R for Liberty Records, Mike Batt, and released in November 1968, consisted of McPhee as singer and guitarist, bassist Peter Cruickshank, Ken Pustelnik (born 13 March 1946 on a farm near Blairgowrie, Angus, Scotland) on drums and Steve Rye (born 8 March 1946 in London – died 19 July 1992, in London) on harmonica.

 Rye left the band leaving them as a power trio to record Blues Obituary (September 1969), titled after McPhee "realised that the audience for 12-bar blues was dwindling".
-A single from the album "B.D.D."
+A single from the album, "B.D.D."
 (Blind Deaf Dumb), flopped in the UK but peaked at number one in Lebanon.